How wildfires affect wildlife

 Species who rely on old growth forests for their diet and shelter will suffer the most.
 Others who are able to relocate to new areas will compete with other wildlife for the same resources and potentially come into conflict over territory.
 This new migration can also cause animals to wander into urban and suburban areas where they come into contact with humans they would normally avoid.

-Photo credit: Mark Brett
+Photo credit: Ronald Wilson

 During wildfire season, or in times of severe drought, you can help wild animals: